pscdasilva54/gcdata/README.md

 1. Create a working directory
   mkdir wd

-2. Move into it and unzip the zip file there cd wd unzip "UCI HAR Dataset.zip"
+2. Move into it and unzip the source zip file there cd wd unzip "UCI HAR Dataset.zip"

-3. Put the script run_analysis.R to this directory cp -a <path where the program was downloaded from>/run_analysis.R .
+3. Put the script run_analysis.R to this directory cp -a <path where the program was downloaded>/run_analysis.R .

 4. Run the script
   Rscript run_analysis.R
 or
   Call R and source the script
     R
     source("run_analysis.R")

 Two files will be created:
 dataset4.txt        The dataset from the step 4.